 1 Displays the status of the exterior lighting.
-12 Signals to the guard via a pulse code system.
 2 Sets the state of the Auxilliary electrical systems to on.
-13 Sets the state of the notice board light.
 3 Sets the state of the Auxilliary electrical systems to off.
-14 Sets the state of the cab light on the right-hand side.
 4 Sets the state of the headlights.
-15 Indicates the status of the left-side passenger entry doors.
-When the indicator is lit, the left-side doors are open.
 5 Sets the state of the tail lights.
-16 Releases the left-side doors which have been pre-set for the station currently stopped at for Selective Door Opening (non-functional).
-6 Sets the target temperature of the climate control system. , , , 7 Sets the state of the DC Current Collection system.
-17 Driver Reminder Appliance (DRA) disables throttle input and is used to remind the driver that the train is unsafe. · 40 Displays the current speed in mph.
-0 Closes the Master Circuit Breaker and lowers the 10 0 current collection shoes.
-19 Duplex brake gauge displays the air pressures of the 0 Opens the Master Circuit Breaker and raises the current 13 master reservoir and brake cylinders.
-9 collection shoes.
-20 Releases the right-side doors which have been pre-set 10 Sets the climate control mode.
-20 for the station currently stopped at for Selective Door Opening (non-functional).
+6 Sets the target temperature of the climate control system.
+7 Sets the state of the DC Current Collection system.
+8 Closes the Master Circuit Breaker and lowers the current collection shoes.
+9 Opens the Master Circuit Breaker and raises the current collection shoes.
+10 Sets the climate control mode.
 11 Train Management System (TMS) interactive touch screen.
-21 Indicates the status of the right-side passenger entry doors.
-When the indicator is lit, the right-side doors are open.